Competitor products launched against one of our leading brands (e.g. generics or a superior product profile).

 Shortages in manufactured products and third party supply failures on finished products may result in lost sales.

-We maintain buffer stocks and dual sourcing arrangements for key products.
+We maintain buffer stocks and dual sourcing arrangements of key products.

 All contracts with suppliers are reviewed from both a commercial and legal perspective to try to ensure that assignment of the contract is allowed should there be a change of control of either of the contracting parties.